JFK: Confirming the London Sunday Times Actuary’s 100,000 Trillion to One Odds

 It is important to note that the actuary worked with limited information.
 There were actually at least 42 unnatural JFK-related deaths in the three years following the assassination.
-Apparently, the actuary assumed that the witness universe was approximately equal to the 552 Warren Commission witnesses.
-But we will calculate the probability assuming 13 unnatural deaths among 454 witnesses.
 View the JFK Calc spreadsheet: https://docs.google.com/spreadsheet/ccc?key=0AjAk1JUWDMyRdDFSU3NVd29xWWNyekd2X1ZJYllKTnc#gid=1

-In 1978, the House Select Committee on Assassinations (HSCA) investigated the allegation that a statistically improbable number of individuals with some direct or peripheral association with the Kennedy assassination died as a result of that assassination, thereby raising the specter of conspiracy.
-But the HSCA ignored suspicious deaths of anti-Castro; CIA; mafia; Dallas police and focused on 21 civilian witnesses in its report.
+In 1978, the House Select Committee on Assassinations (HSCA) investigated the allegation (based on the actuary) that a statistically improbable number of individuals with some direct or peripheral association with the Kennedy assassination died as a result of that assassination, thereby raising the specter of conspiracy.

 The HSCA declared that the actuary’s calculation was invalid, claiming that the universe (number of witnesses) was unknowable.
 Warren Commission defenders (Bugliosi, McAdams, Posner, etc.) have questioned the relevance of witness connections to the assassination.
 The HSCA made a number of errors in coming to that conclusion, It did not cite the

-1. It did not mention unnatural witness deaths – the key statistic in the analysis.
+2. unnatural witness deaths, the key statistic in the analysis

-3. It did not mention 500+ called to testify by Garrison, Church and HSCA.
+4. 500+ called to testify by Garrison, Church and HSCA